Skip to main content

 This instrument has a unique capability; measuring in situ particle size and number characteristics.

-FBRM in a tank measuring a particulate density current
+FBRM in a tank measuring a particulate density current A graph showing count and chord length of particles

 • This is an optical system that records the count and chord length of any particles that pass its recording window.
 This generates a chord length population at 0.5 Hz.